Dizkm8/backend-psicoapp/README.md

 Where YOUR_API_KEY is the key that you can get from the following links:
 <p><a href="https://platform.openai.com/account/api-keys" target="_blank">GPT_API_KEY</a></p>
 <p><a href="https://developers.google.com/maps/documentation/timezone/get-api-key" target="_blank">TIMEZONE_API_KEY</a></p>
 6. After that you need to setup the database, we recommend to use mariaDB in a docker container for simplicity.
+First of all you need to install docker from the offical page <a href="https://www.docker.com/products/docker-desktop" target="_blank">Docker Desktop</a>
-To achieve that you need to create a new container with the following command:
+7. Then, you need to create a container with mariaDB image.
+To achieve that run the following command:
 ```bash
 docker run --detach --name psicoapp-db -p 3306:3306 --env MARIADB_USER=root --env MARIADB_PASSWORD=my-secret --env MARIADB_ROOT_PASSWORD=my-secret --env MARIADB_DATABASE=psicoapp mariadb:latest
 ```